aibom-squad/SBOM-for-AI-Tiger-Team/README.md

   - [How to Get Involved](#how-to-get-involved)
 - [Contact](#contact)

+---

 ## Overview
-The AIBOM TT (Artificial Intelligence Bill of Materials) (Tiger Team) is a collaborative group focused on exploring, defining, and operationalizing the concept of AIBOMs.
-Our mission is to promote industry-wide and enhance transparency, security and risk management for AI through the development of AIBOM best practices.
+The AI SBOM Tiger Team is a collaborative group focused on exploring, defining, and operationalizing the concept of AI SBOMs (AI Software Bill of Materials).
+Our mission is to promote industry-wide transparency, security, and risk management for AI systems through the development of AI SBOM best practices.

+---

-## Guiding Principles for AIBOM TT Working Group
+## Guiding Principles for AI SBOM Tiger Team
 - **Outcome-driven:** Focus on achieving tangible results.
 - **Define and stick to scope:** Maintain clear boundaries for our work.
 - **Work is done outside of meetings:** Use meeting time for collaboration, not for individual work.